Managing My Costochondritis With Exercise

-- Exercise increases mobility and decreases tension in the muscles and joints, which can block blood flow and healing nutrients from fighting the inflammation.
+- Exercise increases mobility and decreases tension in the muscles and joints that can block blood flow and healing nutrients from fighting the inflammation.

-Of course, you should avoid any strenuous exercise, or those which put too much pressure on the muscles in the inflamed areas.
+Of course, you should avoid any strenuous exercise, or those that put too much pressure on the muscles in the inflamed areas.

-Disclaimer: I am not a doctor or physiotherapist, and take no responsibility for your use of this information.
+I am not a doctor or physiotherapist and take no responsibility for your use of this information.